Berserker66/ALttPEntranceRandomizer/README.md

   * Added commands `/hint` and `!hint`.
 See [host.yaml](https://github.com/Berserker66/MultiWorld-Utilities/blob/master/host.yaml) for more information
   * Updates have been made to the following commands:
     * `!players` now displays the number of connected players, expected total player count, and which players are missing
-    * `forfiet` now works when a player is no longer connected
+    * `forfeit` now works when a player is no longer connected
     * `/send`, `/hint`, and various other commands now use "fuzzy text matching".
 It is no longer required to enter a location, player name or item name perfectly
   * Some item groups also exist, so `/hint Bottles` lists all bottle varieties

 Mystery.py
  * Defaults to generating a non-race ROM (Bonta's only makes race ROMs at this time).
 If a race ROM is desired, pass --create-race as argument to it
- * When an error is generated due to a broken yaml file, it now mentions in the error trace which file, line, and character is the culprit
+ * When an error is generated due to a broken .yaml file, it now mentions in the error trace which file, line, and character is the culprit
  * Option for progressive items, allowing you to turn them off (see [easy.yaml](https://github.com/Berserker66/MultiWorld-Utilities/blob/master/easy.yaml) for more information)
  * Option for "timer", allows you to configure a timer to display in game and/or options for timed one hit knock out
  * Option for "dungeon_counters", allowing you to configure the dungeon item counter